Dill pickle soup is a popular comfort food in Poland and for good reason. It's tangy, salty and creamy; full of texture and tastes fantastic.

 - 5 cups russet potatoes, peeled and diced

-- 1 cup sour cream
+- 1 cup full-fat sour cream

-- 1/2 cup all-purpose flour
+- ½ cup all-purpose flour

-- 2 teaspoons salt
+- 2 teaspoons salt, or to taste

 - 2 teaspoons granulated sugar

-- Freshly ground black pepper
+- 1 ½ teaspoons freshly ground black pepper

-- Add the pickles, carrots, and potatoes to the broth.
+- Pour in the chicken stock and pickle juice, then add the pickles, carrots, potatoes and ham to the broth.
 Bring to a boil, then simmer until the potatoes are fork tender.